 FPS Auger Lifeboat No. 6: Report of Investigation into Shell Auger TLP Lifeboat No. 6 Inadvertent Hook Opening with Loss of Life and Injury at Garden Banks 426 on the U.S. OCS in the Gulf of Mexico.
 View the Auger LB 6 page for information related to this incident.

 The report was initially released on December 21, 2021.
 The updated Report of Investigation (ROI) for the FPS Auger Lifeboat No. 6 Casualty dated October 2, 2023, was published on November 29, 2023, and contains the Commandant Final Actions addressing the safety and administrative recommendations made by the Investigating Officer in the ROI.
 A bookmarked copy of the ROI and the Recommendations and Actions from the investigation can be viewed on our Auger LB 6 page.
 See the Investigation Recommendations tab for a ready reference to the ROI recommendations and District Commander's endorsement and Commandant actions for each recommendation.
-Additional information such as timelines that detail the accident and maintenance events for the Lifeboat No. 6 casualty and the USCG testing report for the Schat-Harding LHR 3.5M2 release mechanism (Enclosure (2) to the Report of Investigation) are also available on the Auger LB 6 page.
+Additional information such as timelines that detail the accident and maintenance events for the Lifeboat No. 6 casualty and the USCG testing report for the Schat-Harding LHR 3.5M2 release mechanism (Enclosure (2) to the ROI) and DNV's investigation report (Enclosure (3) to the ROI) are also available on the Auger LB 6 page.

 Additional reports for OCS-related casualty investigations are available under the USCG Investigations tab on our OCS Accidents, Investigations and Safety Information page.